DavesCodeMusings/ftpdlite/README.md

 ## Supported Clients
 FTPdLite works best with command-line clients.
-* The tnftp package on Linux provides an outstanding FTP experience.
+* The _tnftp_ package on Linux provides an outstanding FTP experience.
-* Windows ftp.exe works, but has a limited command set and no PASV mode is a problem for firewalls.
+* Windows _ftp.exe_ works, but has a limited command set and no PASV mode is a problem for firewalls.
-* For non-interactive transfers, wget works well, as does cURL.
+* For non-interactive transfers, _wget_ works well, as does _curl_.

 ## Caveats
 FTPdLite is a total alpha-quality product at the moment.